agizopacifique-beep/JIRA-Help-Desk-SLA-Project-Ticketing-System/README.md

 Most help desk failures aren't technical.
 They happen because nobody noticed a ticket sat unacknowledged for six hours, or because an SLA breach didn't trigger anything until a manager asked.
 This project builds the infrastructure that catches those problems automatically -- the same infrastructure the job description asked for by name.

 ---
+Help desk failures are rarely about missing technical knowledge.
+They happen because a ticket sat unacknowledged too long, or an SLA breach triggered nothing until someone complained.
+This project builds the infrastructure that catches those gaps automatically -- SLA rules, escalation logic, and automation that runs without anyone having to remember to check.
 ## What I Built

 ### SLA Framework